pguyot/arm-runner-action/README.md

 #### `cpu`

 CPU to pass to qemu.
+Pass either a single CPU value or a pair `<arm_cpu>:<aarch64_cpu>`.

+Default is `arm1176:cortex-a53`, i.e. `arm1176` for arm and `cortex-a53` for
+aarch64.
+This is the most compatible pair for Raspberry Pi.
+Indeed, `arm1176` is the CPU of BCM2835 which is the SOC of first generation RaspberryPi and RaspberryPi Zero, while `cortex-a53` is the 64 bits CPU of the first 64 bits Raspberry Pi models.
+Code compiled for `arm1176` can be run on later 32 bits CPUs.

-The following values are recommended:
+The following values are specially processed:
+- `arm1176` equivalent to `arm1176:cortex-a53`.
-- `arm1176` (translates to armv6l, suitable for Pi Zero, default)
+- `cortex-a7` equivalent to `cortex-a7:cortex-a53`.
+Optimized for later Pi
-- `cortex-a8` (translates to armv7l, suitable for Pi 3/Pi 4 and Pi Zero 2)
+   models (Pi 3/Pi 4 and Pi Zero 2).
+Not suitable for Pi 1/Pi 2/Pi Zero.
+- `cortex-a8` equivalent to `cortex-a8:max`.
-- `cortex-a53` (translates to aarch64, suitable for 64 bits OSes).
+- `cortex-a53` equivalent to `max:cortex-a53`.

-The CPU and the base image should match (see _32 and 64 bits_ below).
+Whether code is executed in 32 bits or 64 bits (and build generates 32 bits or 64 bits binaries) depend on the image.
+See _32 and 64 bits_ below.

 #### `copy_artifact_path`